 Elgin Academy ASG is expected to experience growth in the North at Findrassie between now and 2035, Elgin Academy is a PPP school and is in good condition as a result, there is a need to provide for increased primary capacity and increased secondary capacity.
 A new school was planned for Findrassie in 2025 but that project is currently deferred.
-Option appraisals for schools need to consider increase in capacity requirements, rezoning, refurbishment, new build, potential for merging and campus models to address these issues and meet the objectives of the strategy.
-There also needs to be a review of the capacity utilisation of Elgin Academy.
+Option appraisals for schools will consider increase in capacity requirements, rezoning, refurbishment, new build, potential for merging and campus models to address these issues and meet the objectives of the strategy.